Multi-Level Monte Carlo Training of Neural Operators: Multi-Level Monte Carlo method

+and aim to find an optimal allocation of samples $N_1,\ldots,N_m$ that minimizes the total computational cost, while achieving a mean squared error of $\epsilon^2$, for some $\epsilon>0$.
+The following proposition relies on a standard MLMC result~\cite{giles2008multilevel,giles2009multilevel,giles2015multilevel} and provides a mean squared error bound for the MLMC estimator in \cref{eq_MLMC}.

-\begin{proposition} Assume that $\mu$ is compactly supported on $H^{k}(\Omega_\A)$, and that the cost of each sample in \cref{eq_MLMC} scales linearly with respect to the number of degrees of freedom in the finite element space as $C_i= \mathcal{O}(k^d 2^{di})$ for $1\leq i\leq m$.
-For any $\epsilon>0$, under enough regularity on $\G^\dagger$ and $\G_\theta$, there exist a number of levels $m>0$ and an optimal allocation of samples $N_i\propto 2^{-(2k+d)i/2}$ per level such that the MLMC estimator given by \cref{eq_MLMC} has a mean squared error bounded by $\epsilon^2$. \end{proposition}
+\begin{proposition}[Sample allocation for gradient estimation] Let $\epsilon>0$ and suppose that the cost $C_i$ of each sample in \cref{eq_MLMC} scales linearly with respect to the number of degrees of freedom in the finite element space as $C_i \leq c 2^{di}$.
+Under \cref{ass_reg_G}, there exist a number of levels $m>0$ and an optimal allocation of samples $N_i\propto 2^{-(2k+d)i/2}$ per level such that the MLMC estimator to $\E_{a\sim\mu}[\nabla_\theta X_\theta(a)]$ given by \cref{eq_MLMC} has a mean squared error bounded by $\epsilon^2$. \end{proposition}